 Lancaster's History Department is a thriving and friendly centre of historical teaching and research at the heart of the university campus.

-Here are some of the people you will meet in your first year.
+Below, we introduce some of the people you may meet in your first year.

 First-year Co-ordinator: Anne-Marie Mumford